GSejas/markdown-toolbar/CONTRIBUTING.md

-# 🤝 Contributing to Markdown Toolbar Extension
+# 🤝 Contributing to Markdown Extended Toolbar Extension

 Thank you for your interest in contributing!
-This guide will help you get started with contributing to the Markdown Toolbar extension.
+This guide will help you get started with contributing to the Markdown Extended Toolbar extension.

 ## 🚀 Quick Start